Zenseact Open Dataset: A large-scale and diverse multimodal dataset for autonomous driving: Dataset analysis

 \section{Dataset analysis}

 In the following subsections, we analyze ZOD and highlight some key characteristics, namely its diversity (\cref{sec:diversity}) and long-range objects (\cref{sec:long-range-objects}), and compare these with existing datasets.
-Moreover, we analyze the impact that different anonymization techniques have on downstream computer vision tasks (\cref{sec:anonymization_study}).
+Moreover, we show the long-tailed nature of our dataset (\cref{sec:long-tail-perception}) and, lastly, we analyze the impact that different anonymization techniques have on downstream computer vision tasks (\cref{sec:anonymization_study}).